iambrainstorming/iambrainstorming.github.io/src/chapters/education/why-some-schools-perform.md

 If the goal is to improve government schools, one lesson from these differences is that **governance and accountability often matter as much as funding**.
 Many well-maintained government schools succeed not because they receive vastly more money, but because they have strong leadership, active community participation, and effective oversight.

-## Open Source Decentralized App for School Management Committees
+## Open Source Decentralized Governance App for School Management Committees

+What we need is an open-source, decentralized governance app for School Management Committees (SMCs) that registers all parents and community leaders in the locality.

 > **This is important.**
 >